 Lee Ann Womack

-VIP package includes: Post-show meet and greet with Q&A and photo op, autographed The Lonely, The Lonesome & The Gone, autographed laminate, and exclusive access to ARTIST merchandise booth.
+VIP package includes: Post-show meet and greet and photo op, autographed The Lonely, The Lonesome & The Gone, autographed laminate, and dated show setlist.

 Lee Ann Womack's new album The Lonely, The Lonesome & The Gone begins, appropriately, with just her voice.
 "All the Trouble" starts with a nearly a capella verse from Womack, evoking an eerie calm that foreshadows the track's forthcoming lyrical storm.
 By track's end, her vocals sparkle like lightning, sinewy gold melodies crackling against a rough and tumble backdrop.Womack has long been known for her singing voice, a pedigree that extends back to her mainstream country roots in the late 1990s and has been a primary focus of her career ever since.
 And rightfully so.
 The Texas-based artist can belt with the best of them, but outshines many of her contemporaries with an unrivaled vocal agility.
 Her startling precision is matched only by her passion, a combination that lends even the slightest quaver in her voice an emotional resonance that would be lost on lesser talents.